Talk to us today about how we can help increase your board’s effectiveness and focus on high performance.

 How does your board’s effectiveness compare to others?

-Our deep experience and expertise and our practical advice make all the difference.
+Our deep experience, expertise and practical advice make all the difference.

-A fit-for-purpose and tailored approach to your board effectiveness review
+A tailored approach to your external board effectiveness review

 - Our benchmarked Board Effectiveness Survey and a corresponding benchmarked Board Effectiveness Report that shows you how you benchmarked overall and in each of the 20 factors that are important for a board’s effectiveness.
 This survey can include additional modules, including in relation to Board Committees, and is normally completed by directors as well as by executives that regularly attend board meetings.

-- A written report synthesising the views of interviewees and the issues identified by the survey with carefully crafted recommendations in relation to the three to five main areas for improvement
+- A separate expert report synthesising the views of interviewees and the issues identified by the survey with carefully crafted recommendations in relation to the three to five main areas for improvement

 - An interactive debrief of the board in relation to our findings and recommendations which is where much of the value lies

 - Ongoing assistance and advice on how to implement the recommendations made.
-This may include board workshops and other facilitated interventions to improve board effectiveness
+This may include board workshops and other facilitated interventions to improve board functioning, effectiveness and value-add

 - The review can also include a review of board and/or committee charters, agendas, packs and minutes and observing the board in session although these review procedures are often only done when required following completion of the main review